Inflectra/rapise-documentation/docs/New/Roadmap.md

 ### Object Repository Management

-- **Hierarchical Object Repository**: Multilevel object tree with ability to show objects from multiple tests and combine objects into user-defined groups.
 - **Remove unused objects**: Option to remove objects that are not used explicitly in RVL or JavaScript modules.

 ### Run Tests on Linux/macOS